EberlyODL/heympbook/alpha_and_gamma_radiation.md

 Let us summarize:

-1. The nucleus is a potential energy well.
+1. The nucleus is a potential energy minimum (shaped like a box - called a potential energy well).
 The source of this energy is the attractive nuclear force which is stronger than the electric repulsion between the protons, but it is very short range.
 2. Each nucleus has some average binding energy (potential energy).
 Helium is unusually stable and so protons and neutrons like to group themselves in bunches of four (alpha particles or helium nuclei) inside the nucleus.
+The deeper the box (well), the higher the binding energy.
 3. The most stable atom is iron.
 Atoms below iron would like to grab some alpha particles, but this is very rare.
 Atoms bigger than iron can eject an alpha particle to become more stable.
-4. Alpha particles are stuck inside the potential well (see Fig. "Alpha Radiation") but sometimes they can randomly get out of the nucleus - lets look at when that happens.
+4. Alpha particles are stuck inside the nuclear potential well (see Fig. "Alpha Radiation") but sometimes they can randomly get out of the nucleus - lets look at when that happens.

 > Because the total energy of the alpha particles is less than what you need to be able to get out of the potential energy well, the ultimate mechanism for alpha radiation relies on quantum tunneling which we will not cover in this class— <a href="https://www.youtube.com/watch?v=cTodS8hkSDg" target="_blank">look here</a> if you want to learn more about it.